 Ohhhh yes, vegan “NUTELLA” cake is SO happening today.
 Featuring my two-ingredient Nutella, of course.

 I made this vegan nutella cake over the weekend for my brother’s birthday—I mentioned in this post that I made him a cake last year but not this year, so I clearly felt the need to redeem myself.
-I think this cake did the trick!
-I asked him what he wanted and he said a chocolate hazelnut cake, so that’s exactly what he got!
-A rich, moist chocolate-y cake topped with the most perfect chocolate hazelnut icing.
+A rich, moist chocolate-y cake topped with the most perfect chocolate hazelnut icing did the trick!

 I mean, if I do say so myself.